saikiranambati942/loanprocess-rest-service/README.md

  "date": "2020-02-27"
 }
 ```

+#### Please note that: Month, day values may be outside their usual ranges and will be normalized during the conversion(handled by builtin Date function in Go)
+     For example, October 32 converts to November 1.

 ## Sample Execution Result
 #### Step1: Start server using the below command from the root directory